-In this film, the traditional world mixes with the modern through cooking, family values and religion, that is, the ancient art of Chinese cuisine connects with the personal lives of a contemporary Taiwanese household.
-Through the film, students realize that the thinking, detail and complexity of cooking mirrors Chinese life and philosophy – Complex and integrated.
-Thus, the way we eat is like the way we think, and in Eastern civilization, food is prepared and served correctly in accordance with tradition – socially, culturally and politically.
+In this film, the ancient art of Chinese cuisine connects with the personal lives of a contemporary Taiwanese household.
+Through watching the film, students realize that the thinking, detail and complexity of cooking mirrors Chinese life and philosophy as intricate and integrated processes.
+In Eastern civilizations, food is prepared and served in accordance with age old traditions – socially, culturally and politically.

 Eat Drink Man Woman | Official Trailer